 May and June are prime months when outdoor blood feeders — like ticks and mosquitoes — are active in Nebraska.
 Not only are these pests annoying, but they have the potential to spread diseases that pose significant health threats.
 A variety of preventative measures can help minimize exposure to bites.
 This article focuses primarily on repellents.
+When you need to completely get rid of them then call mosquito control services to handle them like professionals.

 Hundreds of products are sold for mosquito control, but not all are equal in how well they prevent bites.
 Products with EPA registration number on the label have been evaluated against the pests listed on the label and shown to be effective and safe when applied according to instructions.
 Products without an EPA registration number marketed as “natural” may provide little to no protection.